YevhenDuma/AWSCloudFormation/MyBB/README.md

 Missing:
 - Monitoring for ELB.
 My goal was not to create all possible monitorings, but to show examples how to monitor (full list of supported monitors: http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/elb-metricscollected.html )
+- Memory monitoring is configured on AWS side, but not inside instance.
+Disk monitoring is missing.

 Assumptions:
  - I am not satisfied with security, I know things that I need to improve, but it's related to time/financial;